-When light passes through an opaque surface, such as sheer curtains, it becomes diffused.
-The diffusing material makes the light scatter, so that it’s no longer a direct beam of light.
+When light passes through an opaque surface, such as sheer curtains, it becomes diffused light.
+The diffusing material makes the light scatter, so that it’s no longer a direct beam of light and is therefore softer.

 What is the purpose of a light diffuser?

-On an overcast day your shadow is very soft and the edges are not clearly defined, because the cloud layer acts as a diffuser.
-Direct sunlight on the other hand will give you a much darker and clearly defined shadow.
+On overcast days your shadow is very soft and the edges aren’t clearly defined, because the cloud layer acts as a diffuser.
+Direct sunlight on the other hand gives you a much darker and clearly defined shadow.

-This photo is great for showing how different thicknesses of opaque material diffuse sunlight.
+This photo is great for showing how different thicknesses of opaque material diffuse sunlight – look at the shadows on her forehead.
 The thicker the material, the darker the shadow.

 How do you diffuse sunlight in photography?

-Using the diffuser of a 5 in 1 reflector is one way to diffuse sunlight, but you don’t have to have an actual diffuser.
-Any material that allows some light through will work.
+Using the diffuser of a 5-in-1 reflector is one way to diffuse light, but you don’t have to have an actual diffuser.
+Any material that allows some light through will diffuse light.

 For example sheer curtains diffuse natural light entering a home.
 If the sun isn’t shining directly through the window, the diffusing effect of the sheer curtains is more obvious.